ucsc-ospo/ucsc-ospo.github.io/content/project/osre24/lbl/fastensor/index.md

 ---
-title: "FasTensor/Stream Processing"
+title: "FasTensor / Stream Processing"
 authors: [bindong, kwu]
 author_notes: ["Research Scientist, Lawrence Berkeley Lab", "Senior Computer Scientist, Lawrence Berkeley Lab"]
-tags: ["osre24", "uc", "Streaming Processing"]
+tags: ["osre24", "uc", "Streaming Processing"]]
-date: 2024-01-17
+date: 2024-01-17T10:15:56-07:00
-lastmod: 2024-01-17
+lastmod: 2024-01-17T10:15:56-07:00
 ---

-Mentors: Bin Dong, Suren Byna

-AIIO (https://github.com/hpc-io/aiio ) revolutionizes the way for users to automatically tune the I/O performance of applications on HPC systems.
-It currently works on linear regression models but has more opportunities to work on heterogeneous data, such as programming info.
-This requires extending the linear regression model to  more complex models, such as heterogeneous graph neural networks.
-The proposed work will include developing the graph neural work-based model to predict the I/O performance and interpretation.

-### Graph Neural Network for I/O Bottleneck Analysis
+[FasTensor] (https://github.com/BinDong314/FasTensor) is a generic tensor processing engine with scalability from single nodes to thousands of nodes on HPC.
+FasTensor supports applications from traditional SQL query to complex DFT solver in scientific applications.
+It has a 1000X performance advantage over MapReduce and Spark in supporting generic data processing functions on tensor structure.
+In this project, we propose to expand FasTensor with streaming functionality to support online data processing.
+Specifically, participants of this project will develop a stream endpoint for retrieving live data output from applications, such as DAS.
+The stream endpoint performs the function to maintain the pointer of data, which could be a n-dimensional subset of a tensor.

+### FasTensor / Stream Processing

-  * **Topics**: `FasTensor/Streaming Processing`
+- **Topics**: `FasTensor/Streaming Processing`
-  * **Skills**:   C++, github
+- **Skills**:   C++, github
-  * **Difficulty**: Difficult
+- **Difficulty**: Difficult
-  * **Size**: Large (350 hours)
+- **Size**: Large (350 hours)
-  * **Mentor**: {{% mention bindong %}}, {{% mention kwu %}}
+- **Mentor**: {{% mention bindong %}}, {{% mention kwu %}}

 The Specific tasks of the project include:
 - Building a mock workflow based on our DAS application (https://github.com/BinDong314/DASSA) to test stream processing.
 The mock workflow comprises a data producer, which generates DAS data, and a data consumer, which processes the data.